Amrita143/Skip_Trace_Application/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## How to Fix and Test:
+## Note:
-Stop using Live Server - Don't open index.html directly Update the backend with the fixes above
+- Stop using Live Server - Don't open index.html directly
-Start the backend using python run_app.py
+- Start the backend using python run_app.py
-Access the app at http://localhost:8000 (not via Live Server)
+- Access the app at http://localhost:8000 (not via Live Server)

+## 1000 skip traces --> 25$
+## 5000 skip trace within 30 seconds

 ---